Handicap Driving: Evaluation and Certification Requirements

-Driving Certifications: Step 1 In Your Accessible Vehicle Journey
+Handicap Driving Certifications: Step 1 In Your Wheelchair Accessible Vehicle Journey

-In order to independently drive your own accessible vehicle, you will first need to be evaluated by a driver rehabilitation specialist.
+In order to independently drive your own accessible vehicle as a wheelchair user, you will first need to be evaluated by a driver rehabilitation specialist.
 A driver rehabilitation specialist is a professional who is skilled in driver education and training in transportation equipment modifications for people with disabilities.
-Just like a driver’s education course you take when you first get your driver’s permit and license, the evaluation process from a driver rehabilitation specialist consists of two parts, a pre-driving education section, and a driving evaluation and training.
+Just like a driver’s education course you take when you first get your driver’s permit and license, the evaluation process from a driver rehabilitation specialist consists of two parts: a pre-driving education section and a driving evaluation with training.

 Each state bureau of motor vehicles has requirements for reporting changing medical conditions or diagnosis.
-If you were to be involved in an accident without completing this process, there may be additional consequences.
+If you were to be involved in an accident while operating a vehicle without completing this process, there may be additional consequences.
 Be sure to register before getting behind the wheel of an accessible vehicle.

 The driving certification and evaluation process generally takes from three to six months to complete including evaluation, receiving a permit, completing training, and receiving a driver’s license.